 Be "on top of the world" with these mountaintop summit hikes in the western North Carolina mountains near Asheville with panoramic views of the mountains and valleys.
 Find hikes for all fitness levels, from easy to strenuous in the Blue Ridge and Great Smoky Mountains.
 The above photo is sunrise atop Craggy Pinnacle along the Blue Ridge Parkway.
 Here are some hiking tips:

 - Take a picnic, but leave no trace!

-- Watch the weather forecast for clear days with better views.
+- Watch the weather forecast for clear days for better views.

-- Since many of these hikes are a much higher elevation than most of our cities and towns, except color temperatures.
-For instance, the top of Mt Mitchell is often 15-20 degrees cooler than the city of Asheville.
+- Since many of these hikes are a much higher elevation than most of our cities and towns, expect cooler temperatures.
+For instance, the top of Mt.
+Mitchell is often 15-20 degrees cooler than the city of Asheville.

 - Often, an early morning hike is the most awe inspiring with lifting fog and the rising sun.
 How about a breakfast picnic?!

 - Take water since all of these hikes are uphill.

 - Wear sunscreen since you'll want to spend some time up top to soak in the views.

 - See our Waterfall & Hiking Safety Tips before you hit the trail.

 Since you can drive almost to the top of highest summit east of the Mississippi, it's just a short walk (but uphill) on a paved trail to the observation deck.
 Mt.
 Mitchell State Park (free admission and located off the Parkway) is a must-see for anyone looking for elevation!
 The Deep Gap Trail starts from the summit parking lot and takes you to Mt.
 Craig, the second highest peak in the eastern USA.
 It has great views from it's summit also.
 Read more about Deep Gap Trail.